jfromaniello/cloudflare-agent-with-auth/README.md

 1. Log in to your Auth0 dashboard
 2. Navigate to "Applications > APIs" and click "Create API"
 3. Provide a name and identifier (audience)
-4. Under settings, make sure "Allow Offline Access" is enabled
-5. Note the API Identifier (audience) for later use
+4. Note the API Identifier (audience) for later use

 ### Step 2: Create an Auth0 Application